Random walks in directed modular networks: Methods

-where $\kappa_m^{\textnormal{out}}=\sum_{l=1}^n \kappa_{ml}$ corresponds to the number of outward connections of nodes inside community $m$.
-Regarding Poissonian networks (e.g. Erd\"os-R\'enyi random graph), Equation \ref{eq:pij} can be exactly solved, but since the node degrees of these networks are known to be well represented by the mean value of the associated degree distribution, it is reasonable to make the homogeneous assumption and consider every node as having the same number of connections pointing to each community.
-Therefore, every node $i$ inside the community $m$ makes $\kappa_{mh}(i)=\langle \kappa_{mh}\rangle$ connections with the community $h$.
+where $x_m^{\textnormal{out}}=\sum_{l=1}^n x_{ml}$ corresponds to the outward degree of nodes inside class ${\bf X}_m$.
+Regarding Poissonian networks (e.g. Erd\H{o}s-R\'enyi random graph), Equation \ref{eq:pij} can be exactly solved, but since the node degrees of these networks are known to be well represented by the average value of the associated degree distribution, it is reasonable to make the homogeneous assumption and consider every node as having the same number of connections pointing to each community.
+Therefore, every node inside community $m$ makes $x_{mh}=\bar{x}_{mh}$ connections with community $h$ (or equivalently, every node of community $m$ is in the same class ${\bf X}_m$).
 Under this assumption, the probability $p_{mh}$ is related to the mixing parameter \cite{fortunato:2009b}, and can be written as

 Finally, we can write the activity of a node $i$ located inside community $m$ as